sudo-owen/chinese-auto-anki/README.md

 # First time running
 Run `python build_db.py`, which will load the CC-CEDICT dictionary into a dictionary stored as a pickle file for Python to read in on subsequent runs.

+To enable traditional character support, just modify line 67 in `build_db.py`, which builds out the dictionary to use `trad` instead of `simp`.

 # Usage
 Create a csv file with the Chinese characters you want to translate, one word per row, with no title.
 By default, the script looks for a `words.csv` but you can change this.